emmercm/igir/docs/alternatives.md

 4. **Fix ROMs**

-    The equivalent Igir action is to move missing ROMs from an input directory ([`--input <path>` option](roms/scanning.md)) to the output directory ([`--output <path>` option](output/path-options.md#base-output-directory)) using the [`igir move` command](commands.md#move).
+    The equivalent Igir action is to move missing ROMs from an input directory ([`--input <path|glob>` option](../roms/scanning.md)) to the output directory ([`--output <path>` option](../output/path-options.md#base-output-directory)) using the [`igir move` command](../commands.md#move).

     RomVault writes TorrentZip archives by default, and it will overwrite files that are not in the TorrentZip structure.
-This can be achieved with a combination of the [`igir zip` command](output/writing-archives.md), the [`--zip-format torrentzip`](output/writing-archives.md#torrentzip) option (default), and the [`--overwrite-invalid` option](output/options.md#overwriting-files).
+This can be achieved with a combination of the [`igir zip` command](../output/writing-archives.md), the [`--zip-format torrentzip`](../output/writing-archives.md#torrentzip) option (default), and the [`--overwrite-invalid` option](../output/options.md#overwriting-files).
 Igir does not offer a way to create 7zip archives like RomVault does.

     By default, RomVault writes "incomplete" sets of ROMs.
 It will write archives when at least one ROM for a game is present, even if not every ROM is found.
 Igir does not do this by default as incomplete sets are unlikely to be playable.
-However, you can enable this behavior with the [`--allow-incomplete-sets` option](roms/sets.md#allowing-inexact-sets).
+However, you can enable this behavior with the [`--allow-incomplete-sets` option](../roms/sets.md#allowing-inexact-sets).

     RomVault respects the directory structure of DATs and "mirrors" it in the sorted directory ("RomRoot").
-This can be achieved with a combination of the [`--dir-dat-mirror`](output/path-options.md#mirror-the-dat-subdirectory) and [`--dir-dat-name`](output/path-options.md#append-dat-name) options.
+This can be achieved with a combination of the [`--dir-dat-mirror`](../output/path-options.md#mirror-the-dat-subdirectory) and [`--dir-dat-name`](../output/path-options.md#append-dat-name) options.

     During writing, RomVault will move unmatched files in the sorted directory ("RomRoot") to the unsorted directory ("ToSort").
-This can be achieved with a combination of the [`igir clean` command](output/cleaning.md) and the [`--clean-backup <path>` option](output/cleaning.md#backing-up-cleaned-files).
+This can be achieved with a combination of the [`igir clean` command](../output/cleaning.md) and the [`--clean-backup <path>` option](../output/cleaning.md#backing-up-cleaned-files).

 5. **Generate reports**

-    The equivalent Igir action is the [`igir report` command](output/reporting.md).
+    The equivalent Igir action is the [`igir report` command](../output/reporting.md).

 Tying it all together, the Igir command to achieve the same behavior as RomVault's defaults is: